Choose a type

 - making special proteins called antibodies that stick to germs and make it easier for other white blood cells to find and kill them remembering and recognising germs – lymphocytes can live for a very long time, so they can quickly fight any infection you have had before.

-If you do have symptoms, your GP will examine you and take a blood test.
+If you do have symptoms, your GP will examine you and take a blood test to check the numbers of the different types of blood cell (called a full blood count).
 If they think you have CLL, they will refer you to a doctor who specialises in diagnosing and treating blood problems (haematologist).
 The haematologist will arrange further tests for you.